 The USDA offers three main mortgage programs for people who want to buy or repair a single-family home in a rural area:

 - USDA Direct Loans: Also known as Section 502 direct loans, these loans are issued to qualifying low-income borrowers with interest rates as low as 1% with certain subsidies and no down payment is typically required.

-- USDA Guaranteed Loans: Also known as the Section 502 Guaranteed Loan Program, these loans are issued by approved lenders and offer 100% financing, low interest rates, and minimal down payments to elgible buyers.
+- USDA Guaranteed Loans: Also known as the Section 502 Guaranteed Loan Program, these loans are issued by USDA-approved lenders and offer 100% financing, low interest rates, and minimal down payments to eligible buyers.